AmaniAppNest/nv-quantum-sensor-simulator/README.md

 The NV electronic ground state is represented as a spin-1 quantum system.

-The Hamiltonian includes:
+The Hamiltonian model includes:

 * Zero-field splitting
 * Magnetic-field interaction
 * Transverse strain contribution
 * Configurable electron gyromagnetic ratio
 * Three-component magnetic-field input
-* NV-axis-dependent modeling architecture

 The implementation uses QuTiP spin operators and represents the Hamiltonian in frequency units.

 > [!IMPORTANT]
-> The quantum model is not treated as an isolated abstract spin system.
-Environmental and mechanical parameters are introduced as physical inputs to the Hamiltonian.
+> The quantum model is connected to physical environmental parameters rather than treating the NV center as an isolated abstract spin system.

 A compact representation of the modeled structure is:

 > **NV Hamiltonian = zero-field splitting + magnetic interaction + strain interaction**

-This provides the basis for evaluating changes in the NV energy structure under different physical conditions.
+This provides the basis for evaluating changes in the NV energy structure under different magnetic and mechanical conditions.

 ---

 ## NV Orientation

-NV centers occupy specific crystallographic orientations within diamond.

-Consequently, the response of an NV sensor depends not only on the magnitude of an environmental field but also on its orientation relative to the NV quantization axis.
+The response of an NV center depends on the orientation of the NV quantization axis relative to the applied magnetic field and local mechanical environment.

-Explicit NV-axis handling is part of the quantum-sensing architecture.
+The simulator therefore treats the magnetic field as a three-component vector rather than as a scalar magnitude.

-This provides the basis for transforming environmental quantities into the coordinate system relevant to an individual NV center and for extending the simulator toward spatially resolved sensor configurations.
+This provides the basis for orientation-aware quantum-sensing configurations in which local physical quantities can be related to the coordinate system of an individual NV center.

 ---